| Properly fitting your bicycle to your individual body type is crucial

 can be made to a touring bicycle in order to insure efficiency, comfort and

-The most important fitting of your bicycle takes place when you make the initial
+the prevention of injury. -Frame Fit- The most important fitting of your bicycle takes place when you make the initial

 purchase.
 Does your frame fit you?
 Proper frame size is like the foundation